KevFischer/PythonAssistant/README.md

 This project will be a python based assistant app controlled by voice recognition.
 The user will receive feedback by TTS features.

-Read more in the Wiki section (will be filled soon).
+Read more in the [Wiki Section](https://github.com/KevFischer/PythonAssistant/wiki).

 ## How to run